RAINFOREST PROTECTION

 Forest protection is climate protection!

 Tropica Verde supports specific nature and species conservation projects in Costa Rica with donations and membership fees.
 The protected and reforested forests provide a habitat for endangered animals and plants and secure the drinking water supply for an entire region.
+The conservation of this diverse and irreplaceable natural wealth is one of the most pressing environmental problems of our time.
+We all have to do something about the ongoing destruction.

 WHAT CAN YOU DO TO PROTECT THE CLIMATE?

 To protect the climate, the top priority should be to avoid emissions.
 In concrete terms, this means not setting the heating to 25 degrees, renovating houses to make them more energy-efficient, taking electrical appliances off standby, repairing them instead of buying new ones, eating less meat and leaving the car at home more often.
 Unfortunately, some climate-damaging actions cannot be prevented.
 If you want to travel to Costa Rica, for example, a flight is essential.
 This is where a donation to Tropica Verde comes into play, because with your donation or membership you are making a targeted contribution to binding CO₂ and protecting the climate.
+To protect our climate, we ask you to do both: donate to rainforest conservation and save greenhouse gas emissions wherever possible!
+You can get more tips on climate and rainforest-friendly behavior from NABU, for example.

 “Many small people in many small places, taking many small steps, can change the face of the world.”
 African proverb